 To install a good and qualified network, some features are necessary, and with all those, you can make a basic network.

 For this, you need a server or work station network card, cables, network operating system like Windows, UNIX, and Linux, etc.

 Now let’s see some of the basic networking concepts.

 As we know already about networking, some questions will arise that at a time how many computers can be connected and how long the network follows, how much cost for this network component and plan of the network, etc are raised.

 Come; let us know how many networks we can make and types of networks available.

 A computer network is classified, according to size, covering distance or depending on the structure.
 A computer network is classified into three classes.

 1.Local area network (LAN)

 LAN is basically a combination of computer hardware and transmission media, which is considered and made for the installation of a small network.

 Normally, the size of LAN can be of 0 to 10km that is why only normal and single type of transmission is used.

-LAN is a complete network which is installed in a single building, in which all the features of networking are present.
+LAN is a complete network that is installed in a single building, in which all the features of networking are present.
 It is controlled only through a single organization.

 2.Metropolitan area network (MAN)

-MAN is basically a combination of computers hardware and transmission media, which is considered and made for the size of the network which is more than LAN.
+MAN is basically a combination of computer hardware and transmission media, which is considered and made for the size of the network which is more than LAN.

 Normally, the size of MAN can be of 1 to 100km. that is why, to cover the big size of the network, different types of transmission are used.

 MAN is a complete network that is installed in a city with two locations of the computer connected.
 It is controlled through a single or different organization.

 3.Wide area network (WAN)

 WAN is basically a combination of hardware and transmission media.
 This was done, considering the size of the LAN and MAN installation.